warframeblog/warframeblog/content/prime-vault-unsealed-nova-mag.md

   - news
   - relics
 ---
 Hey guys!
-Welcome to another Warframe article and the Prime Vault has opened up yet again so you can now farm  <!--more--> :
+Welcome to another Warframe article and the Prime Vault has opened up yet again so you can now farm:  <!--more-->

 * [Nova](/warframes/nova/ "Warframe Nova") Prime with Soma Prime and Vasto Prime
 * [Mag](/warframes/mag/ "Warframe Mag") Prime with Boar Prime and Dakra Prime